CatalysmsServerManager/docs/docs/en/CPM/chat-commands.md

 ### Global Trading System

 Starting with CPM 8.9, a trading system was implemented that allows players to exchange items with other players.
-Players put items in a chest that they control, run a few chat commands to mark items for trade and review the proposed trade, and then the items switch places.
+Players put items in a secure storage chest that they control, run a few chat commands to mark items for trade and review the proposed trade, and then the items switch places.

 ::: tip
 By default, this trading system is disabled, and requires an admin to enable it.
 To do this, an Admin will have to run the console command **ccp rtc 1000**, which will enable the creating of trading chests.